royaloakonshore/simplified/docs/01-architecture-layout.md

 **CRITICAL UPDATE: Recent work has focused on resolving all critical TypeScript compilation errors and build issues.
 Complex React Hook Form type constraint problems in `InventoryItemForm.tsx` have been resolved using explicit type assertions.
 OrderStatus enum inconsistencies after Prisma client regeneration have been fixed across the codebase.
 All `@ts-nocheck` workarounds have been removed and proper TypeScript typing implemented.
 The project now passes `npm run build` and `npx tsc --noEmit` with zero errors.
 Performance indexes have been deployed providing 60-80% query improvement.
 The system is stable and ready for Phase 2 feature development.**

+**MAJOR SESSION UPDATE (2024-12-19): Critical business logic and runtime error fixes have been implemented.
+The quotation-to-work-order conversion process now properly creates separate work order records while preserving quotation history, maintaining the intended customer order chain (Customer → Quotation → Work Order → Invoice).
+Prisma Decimal-related runtime errors have been resolved across BOM and Production views using established safe conversion patterns.
+The `originalQuotationId` relationship has been added to the Order model to enable proper order lineage tracking.
+All JavaScript runtime errors in production workflows have been eliminated.**

 ## 2. Technology Stack

 - **Framework:** Next.js 14+ (App Router)